Delicious Diabetic Soul Food Recipes

 Diabetics don't have to miss out on all the delicious meals they used to love!
 With a few simple modifications to recipes, it is possible to make them diabetic friendly while still retaining their flavor and texture.
 Here are some tips for adapting recipes to be diabetic-friendly:

-• Adjust the portion sizes – Diabetics should limit their carbohydrate intake, so consider reducing the amount of starchy or sugary ingredients in the recipe.
+• Adjust the portion sizes – Diabetics should limit their carbohydrate intake, so consider reducing the amount of starchy or sugary ingredients in your diabetic soul food recipes.

 • Use healthier ingredients – Substitute higher-quality ingredients such as whole grain products, non-GMO oils, low-sodium salts, and unsweetened fruits when possible.
 Limit added sugars whenever you can.